 Read more: Fujifilm X-S10 review

-The Olympus OM-D E-M5 III is an exceptional camera and a worthy successor to the highly regarded Olympus OM-D E-M5 Mark II.
-This new camera uses Olympus's latest 20.4 megapixel Micro Four Thirds sensor, and while this might put some people off – these sensors are smaller than APS-C – the image quality is very close to APS-C standards, and it allows Olympus cameras and lenses to be especially small and portable.
+The Olympus OM-D E-M5 III is an exceptional and worthy successor to the highly regarded Olympus OM-D E-M5 Mark II.
+It uses Olympus's latest 20.4 megapixel Micro Four Thirds sensor, and while this might put some people off – these sensors are smaller than APS-C – the image quality is very close to APS-C standards, and it allows Olympus cameras and lenses to be especially small and portable.
+(There are also plenty of APS-C and full frame cameras with 20-megapixel sensors.)
 This new camera's abilities are amazing, including excellent 5.5EV in body stabilization, an amazing 30fps Pro Capture mode with 14-shot pre-buffering, C4K and 4K UHD video, Live Composite and Live Bulb modes and more.
-The smaller sensor might put some users off, but no other mirrorless camera has this blend of features, performance and compactness.
+No other mirrorless camera has this blend of features, performance and compactness.

 Read more: Olympus OM-D E-M5 Mark III review

-The Fujifilm X-T3 was a tough act to follow, with high-speed continuous shooting, advanced autofocus and class-leading 4K video capabilities, but the Fujifilm X-T4 takes things up another notch.
+There's no sign yet of a replacement for Fujifilm's pro-orientated X-H1, so that means the X-T4 is now the flagship model in Fujifilm's X-mount camera range.
+Its predecessor, the X-T3, was a tough act to follow, with high-speed continuous shooting, advanced autofocus and class-leading 4K video capabilities, but the Fujifilm X-T4 takes things up another notch.
 Practically everything we wanted in the X-T3 is here, including in-body stabilization, a vari-angle touchscreen display and better battery life.
 We still want more (of course), including better buffer depth in continuous shooting mode, but that would just be the icing on the cake.
 The X-T4 isn't just a terrific stills camera, of course.
 It also has cutting edge 4K video performance, with 60p 10-bit internal recording.
 It's just a shame Fujifilm dropped the headphone socket (you'll need an adaptor now).
+The only thing stopping this camera climbing higher in our list is its price, which has stayed high and is only a notch below that of some very good full frame rivals.

 Read more: Fujifilm X-T4 review